albertogg/albertogg.github.com/_drafts/installing-golang-in-os-x.md

 like to have all packages within the `~/go` directory.
 I'll have to admit that I haven't done anything complex in Go that deserves more than a single GOPATH;
 maybe I'll have to bite my tongue later on, but, you know...
-It's my current opinion and if you feel like a single GOPATH is not good for you it's OK too.
+It's my current opinion.
+If you feel like a single GOPATH is not good for you it's OK too.

 I'll recommend you read this [article][article] that explains why it's a good idea to have a single GOPATH and when it's not.